 When do I get my valuation?

 The law says we have 12 weeks (for flats) or 8 weeks (for houses) from the date we confirm your eligibility for the Right to Buy to prepare an Offer Notice.
-We are unable to provide you with information about the valuation of your home until we send you the Offer Notice.
+We are unable to tell you about the valuation of your home until we send you the Offer Notice.

 What happens after I receive my Offer Notice (section 125 notice)?

 The law says you have 12 weeks to let us know whether you wish to proceed with purchasing your home under the Right to Buy.

-A form is sent out with the Offer Notice for you to complete and send back to us to confirm whether or not you to proceed with purchasing your home under the Right to Buy.
+A form is sent out with the Offer Notice.
+This is for you to send back to us confirming whether you will proceed with purchasing your home under the Right to Buy.
 On this form you are asked to provide us with details of the solicitor who will be assisting you in purchasing your home.

 Once you have confirmed to us that you wish to purchase, and you have provided us with the contact details of your solicitor, we will get in touch with your solicitor directly.
 Your solicitor will guide you through the process of purchasing your home.